cloudify-cosmo/docs.getcloudify.org/content/install_maintain/installation/installation-modes.md

 Before you deploy your Cloudify platform, please use this page to get familiar with the different deployment options for the Cloudify Platform and select the mode that suits you best.

-Cloudify offers The following modes of installation:
+Cloudify offers the following modes of installation:

 * All-in-one single box deployment
 * Cloudify Compact cluster (3 nodes)